master-of-zen/Av1an/docs/TargetQuality.md

 ## Example of usage

-`av1an -i file --target_quality 90` - Will run aomenc with default settings of target_quality
+`av1an -i file --target-quality 90` - Will run aomenc with default settings of target-quality

-`av1an -i file --target_quality 95 --vmaf_path "vmaf_v.0.6.3.pkl" --probes 6` - With specified path to vmaf model and 6 probes per segment
+`av1an -i file --target-quality 95 --vmaf_path "vmaf_v.0.6.3.pkl" --probes 6` - With specified path to vmaf model and 6 probes per segment

 ## Scaling